jockofcode/occ/README.md

 The project is a learning exercise in compiler construction.
 It is not production-ready but successfully compiles and runs real-world C libraries including Lua 5.5, zlib, SQLite, and more.

-**Status:** Phases 1–13 are broadly complete.
-Current development is focused on Phase 11 Tier 4: CRuby 3.4 `miniruby` bring-up on macOS/ARM64.
-See [CURRENT_STATUS.md](CURRENT_STATUS.md) for the latest verified tests and active blocker.
+**Status:** Phases 1–13 are broadly complete. `miniruby` builds and passes its full smoke suite (894 basictest assertions).
+The spec now also builds full `ruby` with C extensions (stringio, date, zlib, digest, json, psych, fiddle, and more).

 ## Pipeline